 These salmon tartlets are almost like a quiche, but not really.
 They actually have sour cream, dill and capers and you only use the egg yolks instead of the whole egg.
-There is no cheese, just delicious smoked salmon.
+There is no cheese, just delicious smoked salmon in puff pastry.
 It’s the perfect dish to serve for a light lunch or dinner accompanied by a nice salad.
 Try my arugula salad, it will go great with this dish.

 Salmon is a big part of the Irish diet.
 The Irish are also very concerned where their salmon comes from.
 Two summers ago while we traveled in Ireland we watched people fishing for salmon in Galway.
 In the area where they fished a sign hung across the stream speaking out against salmon farms.
 Needless to say, the salmon we had in Ireland was incredible.